wedoforce/sf-dev-101-practice/README.md

 # DML
-As SOQL Data Manipulation Language provides tools to operate with data records.
-If SOQL gives you opportunity to read data, DML helps with creating, editing an deleteing data.
+As SOQL Data Manipulation Language provides tools to operate on data records.
+If SOQL gives you opportunity to read data, DML helps with creating, editing, and deleteing data.

-We recommend you to complete following trailhead module https://trailhead.salesforce.com/content/learn/modules/apex_database/apex_database_dml
+We recommend you to complete [the following trailhead module](https://trailhead.salesforce.com/content/learn/modules/apex_database/apex_database_dml).

 # Prerequirements for homework